RED HAWK HOMES FOR SALE PARK CITY, UTAH

 Red Hawk Ranch is a gated community with truly exceptional views and they take pride in keeping the area natural for wildlife.
-The development stretches south to north from the northern boundary of Silver Creek Subdivision to the southern boundary of Pine Meadows subdivision.
-The eastern and western boundaries has 40 acre parcels.
-Red Hawk is a total of approximately 425 acres with 23 lots ranging in size from 15 to 40 acres.
+The development stretches south to north from the northern boundary of Silver Creek Subdivision to the southern boundary of the Pine Meadows subdivision.
+The eastern and western boundaries have 40-acre parcels.

 Red Hawk HOA Information :